ManeuverOn/rfiv-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This code implements the user interface for the RFIV tracking app.
 The React components we created are located at [src/components](src/components).
+The routing between different pages of the app is handled by [src/App.js](src/App.js).

 ## Setup